KoBeWi/Metroidvania-System/README.md

 - Empty Space Texture: Optional.
 Texture that draws in empty or undiscovered coordinates when drawing cells.
 Also drawn in Map Editor.
 - Player Location Scene: Optional.
 The scene instantiated when using `add_player_location()` method.
 The root must be Node2D-derived.
 If not provided, drawing player location using MetSys methods is not possible.
 - Show Exact Player Location: If enabled, the player location scene will be drawn at the exact position in cell (player position is remapped to relative position inside cell).
 If disabled, the player location is always drawn in the center of the cell.
-- Unexplored Display: Defines how mapped unexplored rooms are displayed.
+- Mapped Display: Defines how mapped rooms are displayed.
 	- Center - If disabled, center texture will not be drawn.
 	- Outline - If disabled, room walls will not be drawn.
 	- Borders - If disabled, walls will be drawn instead of passages.